-As readers here are no doubt aware, we are in the process of updating our Association Learning Management Systems report.
+As readers here are no doubt aware, we track a range of association LMS system vendors.
 There are multiple steps to doing this, but the one I find particularly valuable is participating in demonstrations with all of the vendors.
 We get to see what is new in systems we already know, and we get to learn about systems with which we may not have been very familiar.
 Most importantly, we get the chance to refine our sense of how the market is evolving.

 While we have not yet finished up all of the demonstrations, I can already see that there are at least four areas in which some very significant progress has been achieved over the past couple of years.
 I’m labeling these broadly as integration, convergence, mobility, and analytics.